ShipBob vs Fulfillment By Amazon (FBA): Pricing & Features

 ShipBob and FBA are third-party order fulfillment solutions used by ecommerce sellers and other small businesses.
 Sellers hire them to outsource product storage, inventory management, order processing, shipping, and returns.

-We compared Amazon FBA vs ShipBob based on price, functionality, ease of use, and special services to identify the differences between the two and help you choose the best option for your business.
+We compared Amazon FBA vs ShipBob based on price, functionality, ease of use, and special services.
 We recommend:

 - ShipBob: Best overall order fulfillment solution for small and midsize businesses (SMBs)